Sublinear scaling in non-Markovian open quantum systems simulations: Applications

 To explore the behavior of such models, we consider the free decay dynamics of the spin-boson model.
 That is, we consider a two-level system, with vanishing system Hamiltonian, $H_S=0$, and system-environment coupling operator $\hat{O}=|e\rangle\langle e|$.
 We then consider the decay of initially prepared coherences, i.e.~the time evolution of $\langle \sigma^x(t)\rangle$ for initial state $\bar{\rho}(0)=\frac 12 (|g\rangle+|e\rangle)(\langle g|+\langle e|)$.
 This setup is particularly well suited for studying the convergence as the coherences react much more sensitively to the environment than occupations.
 Furthermore, for $H_S=0$ the model reduces to the independent boson model, for which analytical solutions are available for comparison.
 Moreover, as $[H_S,H_E]=0$, the Trotter error, i.e.~the error due to the finiteness of the time step $\Delta t$, vanishes.

 We take the spectral density to have the form:

 defined by interaction strength $\eta$, central frequency $\Omega$, and damping $\gamma$.
 This form of spectral density is commonly used to describe quantum dissipative tunneling~\cite{Garg1985,T-TEDOPA}, such as in charge or excitation transfer in biological or chemical molecular systems.
 It can be derived from a hierarchical model, where the two-level system couples to a single nuclear coordinate with frequency $\Omega$ which in turn is damped by an Ohmic bath~\cite{Garg1985}.
 In this interpretation, $\eta$ is set by the Ohmic damping strength, and $\gamma=\eta/(2M)$ where $M$ is the nuclear mass.
 Throughout this example, we set $\hbar=1$ and use dimensionless parameters $\Omega=10$ and $\gamma=1$, while we vary the coupling strength $\eta$. $J_{QDT}(\omega)$ is depicted in the inset of Fig.~\ref{fig:coherence_decay}(a).
+The initial bath temperature is set to $T=0$.